rust-lang/log/rfcs/0000-structured-logging.md

 ### What can be logged?

-Anything that's `std::fmt::Debug + serde::Serialize` can be logged as a structured value.
-Using default crate features though, only a fixed set of types from the standard library are supported:
+Using default Cargo features, a closed set of types from the standard library are supported as structured values:

 - Standard formats: `Arguments`
 - Primitives: `bool`, `char`